 Cardinal Peak has developed mobile applications for many IoT devices including virtually all smart home categories from smart thermostats, sprinklers and window blinds to water filtration systems, water softeners, water heaters, air conditioners and more.
 In some cases, we developed the smart devices as well as the apps.
 In all cases, our deep understanding of connected device engineering — as well as our ability to develop cloud systems — was valuable in the project outcome.

 Whether developing just the mobile app itself or other elements of the system, like the device or cloud components, we prefer to own end-to-end system testing.
-Making up about 15% of our staff, our QA testers are experts in understanding the entire system to determine whether a particular defect is due to the app, cloud or device.
+Our QA testers are experts in understanding the entire system to determine whether a particular defect is due to the app, cloud or device.
 By finding root cause and working alongside the dev team, our testers improve product quality and speed development.

 Our engineers have the expertise to develop all aspects of your IoT system.
 For additional information on our IoT app development, check out our case study for smart home device engineering and pages for IoT engineering and AWS IoT Core design.